NeoLorenzo/Life-Sim/README.md

 *   **Configuration-Driven Design:**
     *   **No Magic Numbers:** All gameplay variables (initial stats, costs, salary multipliers) are loaded from `config.json`.
     *   **Static Constants:** Visualization settings (Screen Size, Colors, FPS) are decoupled in `constants.py`.
+*   **Multi-Agent Architecture:**
+    *   **Unified Entity Model:** The `Agent` class has been refactored to support both the **Player** and **NPCs** (Non-Player Characters).
+All agents share the same biological DNA (Attributes, Health, Inventory), distinguished only by an `is_player` flag and unique UUIDs.
+    *   **The "Truman Show" Optimization:** To maintain performance, the simulation uses a dual-update loop.
+The Player receives full simulation fidelity (events, salary, happiness), while NPCs run on a lightweight "Lazy Evaluation" loop that processes only critical biological functions (Aging, Health Decay, Death Checks) to keep the world alive without CPU overhead.

 ### Identity & Biology
 *   **Procedural Generation:**
     *   **Bio-Data:** Agents are initialized with a First Name, Last Name, Gender, Country, and City drawn from configurable pools.
     *   **Appearance:** Tracks Eye Color, Hair Color, Skin Tone.
+    *   **Family Generation:** The simulation automatically generates a Mother and Father at startup.
+Their ages, jobs, and initial wealth are procedurally generated relative to the player, creating immediate social context (e.g., "Teen Parents" vs. "Older Parents").
     *   **Anthropometry:**
         *   **Height:** Dynamic growth system.
 Agents start small (~50cm), grow towards a **Genetic Potential** (Male: 150-200cm, Female: 140-180cm) until age 20, and experience spinal compression (shrinkage) after age 60.
         *   **Physique:** Weight is no longer static.
 It is derived from Height, Gender, and Athleticism using a **Lean Body Mass Index (LBMI)** model.